eb-ozgenc/convert/README.md

 # convert.bat
-convert.bat is used for programming the FRDM-KL25Z without uploading the code from Keil uVision 5 IDE.
+convert.bat is used for Bilkent EEE 212 course while programming the FRDM-KL25Z without uploading the code from Keil uVision 5 IDE.
 It helps when you cannot use Premicro Debugger to load code to KL25Z.
 This case presents (commonly in Windows 11) as your PC not supporting/recognizing KL25Z board and you cannot use "Download" operation on uVision.
 Instead of Premicro Debugger, this code uses fromelf tool downloaded within uVision 5.

 ## Code
 convert.bat has this code loaded: